egonw/commons-dws-public/vault/writing.scientific_paper.md

 Finally, preview the remainder of the paper to mentally prepare readers for its structure, in the object of the document.

+# Title
+time
+## Context
+First, provide some context to orient you/readers/your grandma who are less familiar with your topic and to establish the importance of this note/paragraph/text/paper/project.
+## Need
+Second, state the need for your note/paragraph/text/paper/project, as an opposition between what you/others/the scientific community/your grandma currently has and what it wants.
+## Task (of the note/paragraph/text/paper/project)
+Third, indicate what you have done in an effort to address the need (this is the task).
+- [ ] did this
+- [ ] did that
+- [ ] oh and this also
+## Object (of the note/paragraph/text/paper/project)
+Finally, preview the remainder of the paper to mentally prepare you/readers for its structure, in the object of the document.